samithcsachi/Image-Based-Food-Freshness-Prediction-System/README.md

   - Binary Classification: The Fresh/Rotten output is binary and does not reflect degrees of freshness or specific types of spoilage.

-  - Explainability: The decision-making process of the model is not easily interpretable for end-users or operators without technical background.
+  - Explainability: The decision-making process of the model is not easily interpretable for end-users or operators without a technical background.

 - What Can Be Improved